Skip to content

 Large software companies are entering structural decline.
 Every employee is overhead, and AI is getting good enough to do what teams of people used to do.
 This isn't speculation — it's already happening.

-But for individuals, the same technology is pure leverage.
-One person can now build, ship, and operate software at a scale that would have required a funded startup five years ago.
+But for lean teams, the same technology is pure leverage.
+A small group — mostly AI, with just-in-time human expertise — can now build, ship, and operate software at a scale that would have required a funded startup five years ago.
 Graham Alembic is built on that bet.
 Not as a thought experiment — as a daily practice.